Carlile Pollock Patterson: Steamer captain

-Leaving Naval service for the commercial world, he commanded steamers of the Pacific Mail Steamship Company, such as the Oregon and the Golden Gate from 1849 to about 1853, primarily running between the West Coast of Panama and San Francisco.
+Leaving Naval service for the commercial world, he commanded steamers of the Pacific Mail Steamship Company, such as the Oregon and the Golden Gate from 1849 to about 1853, primarily running between the west coast of Panama and San Francisco.
 His ships sometimes carried as many as a thousand gold-seeking men per voyage north during the California Gold Rush.
 He appears frequently as ship-captain in the reports of the newspaper The Daily Alta California.
 When California was made a state by Act of Congress, it was Patterson who brought the news to San Francisco, arriving on October 18, 1850, resulting in city-wide celebrations lasting well into the night.

 Shortly after this, Patterson moved his wife and child from Washington, D.C., to Oakland.
 With James B. LaRue and John R. Fouratt he sought to found one of the first ferry services across San Francisco Bay, fighting all the way to the U.S. Supreme Court to win the right to provide service against a competitor.
 It is unclear, however, if he and his partners actually started a separate ferry line, and if so, how long it operated before being sold to another operator or shut down.
 He also engaged in real estate investments in San Francisco and San Diego.
 Several more children were born during this time in the Bay Area.

 Civil War

-In 1861, on the outbreak of the Civil War, the family returned to Washington, D.C. and Patterson returned to federal service, this time as a civilian hydrographic inspector in the Coast Survey.
+In 1861, on the outbreak of the American Civil War, the family returned to Washington, D.C. and Patterson returned to federal service, this time as a civilian hydrographic inspector in the Coast Survey.
 The Hydrographic Inspector was in charge of the charting and marine survey work, and that office was traditionally held by a naval officer.
 Patterson's experience and good connections let him step into the role smoothly.
-During the Civil War, the role of the Coast Survey included preparing charts and other material to help Naval ships execute the blockade of Southern ports (the strategy known as the "Anaconda Plan").
-He remained in the Coast Survey after the war, eventually becoming its superintendent in 1874.
+During the Civil War, the role of the Coast Survey included preparing charts and other material to help United States Navy ships execute the Union blockade of Confederate ports (the strategy known as the "Anaconda Plan").
+He remained in the Coast Survey after the war ended in 1865, eventually becoming its superintendent in 1874.
 During his superintendency, it was renamed the United States Coast and Geodetic Survey in 1878.